-6. When you are asked to format the LUN, type: $y{\leq Enter}$
+6. When you are asked to format the LUN, type: $y{\langle Enter \rangle}$

 After you have initiated LUN format, the message Starting Format of LUN is displayed.
 You can monitor the format progress by entering the command LUN (see Figure 2-9).